bansallab/spatialaggregation/README.md

 # Spatial aggregation choice in the era of digital and administrative surveillance data

-This repository provides the data and source code for the following paper: Lee, Elizabeth C., Ali Arab, Vittoria Colizza, and Shweta Bansal. (in press) "Spatial aggregation choice in the era of digital and administrative surveillance data."
-PLOS Digital Health.
+This repository provides the data and source code for the following paper: Lee, Elizabeth C., Ali Arab, Vittoria Colizza, and Shweta Bansal.
+"Spatial aggregation choice in the era of digital and administrative surveillance data."
+PLOS Digital Health. https://doi.org/10.1371/journal.pdig.0000039

 Note: This repository uses git lfs due to a handful of large files.
 You may need to install this extension on your computer to pull these large files when cloning the repository.
 See more details [here](https://git-lfs.github.com/).